 Dear Me Time,

-We’re seeing a shift in gender equity in large spaces (slowly, yes, but it’s happening).
-Women are occupying more spaces previously “reserved” for men.
-The fight for equal pay wages on but has become a focal point for a lot of people in positions to make change.
-We’re trying to level the playing field when it comes to things like paid leave and parental support in the workplace.
-However, there’s much work to be done.
-And the work needs to start at home.
-It’s 2019, but the idea that women are responsible for the bulk of child care persists.
-For the past 20 years, the Bureau of Labor and Statistics has found that women who work outside of the home still take on about 65% of the parenting and child care responsibilities, while their working male partners coast along managing 35% of the same work.
-And it gets worse!
+Yes, keep fighting for important things that will impact your experience as a working mama—like flexibility, parental leave, and child care assistance—but at the end of the day, there’s also SO much work to be done on household equality.
+And unfortunately, us mamas are the ones who are going to have to bring that change into our own households.
+It’s good you’re mad as hell!
+Girl, you need that energy.
+It’s 2019, yet the idea that women are responsible for the bulk of childhood persists.
+We have the stats to back that up.
+For the past twenty-freaking-years the Bureau of Labor and Statistics has found that women who work outside of the home still take on about 65% of the parenting and child care responsibilities, while their working male partners coast along managing 35% of the same work.
+And get this!
+It gets worse.
 Study after study highlights this gender gap at home, and each one is more depressing than the next.
 Take this study, for example, which says that dads who work long hours have wives who do more at home, while women who work long hours have husbands WHO SLEEP MORE AND WATCH MORE TV.
 Or this study that shows men who have babies spend twice the amount of time doing leisurely activities on weekends than their female partners do.
-It’s infuriating, and then we wonder why we’re so damn tired all the time.
+And we wonder why we’re so damn tired all the time.